UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 - Guarantee reproducibility of the computing environment
 - Use and manage different versions of the same package
-- Create isolated environment for testing and developing new packages
+- Create isolated environment for testing new packages, or develop new ones

-The default environment is the `base` environment.
+The default environment is `base`.

 Notes:

-- You can guarantee that someone else can reproduce your project by specifying which package versions your used and making it easy for others to install the same versions.
+- You can guarantee that someone else can reproduce your project by specifying which package versions you used and making it easy for others to install the same versions.

-- If two of your projects relies on different versions of the same package, you can install these in different environments.
+- If two of your projects rely on different versions of the same package, you can install these in different environments.

 - If you want to play around with a new package, you don’t have to change the packages you use for your data analysis and risk messing something up.
-- When you develop your own packages, it is essential to use environments, since you want to to make sure you know exactly which packages yours depend on, so that it runs on other systems than your own.

 The default environment is the `base` environment, which contains only the essential packages from Miniconda.

 Your shell’s prompt string is prefixed with `(base)` when you are inside this environment.

 ---